mynameisflorian/shell-scripting-guide/README.md

 # Script Loader
 * Loads all functions so you don't have to worry about load order
 * Allows script entry code to appear at the top of the script
-* Makes using a main() function easier to do, and it's use unambigious when looking at source
+* Makes using a main() function easier to do, and it's use unambigious when looking at the source
 * NOTE: If using this script loader, do not execute any code in the global scope (except global constants)
 * NOTE: This example uses a universal argument processor (found in ~/scripts/lib/process_arguments)
 ```